djhaskin987/degasolv/docs/command-reference.rst

   "hickory|maple|oak"

-Alternatives will be considered in order fo appearance.
+Alternatives will be considered in order of appearance.
 In general, specifying more than one alternative should be msotly unecessary, and generally to be avoided.
 THis is because many alternatives tend to impact performance significantly; but they are there and usable if needed.